Communication station - a configuration dialogue box

 |FALSE||Normal communication without any limits.|

 A behaviour of station after an error is determined by theTime filter and Delay after error spin buttons (set in milliseconds).
-If the station does not communicate, it will pass from NORMAL state to COMM_ERR (soft error).
+If the station does not communicate, it will pass from the NORMAL state to COMM_ERR (soft error).
 If the communication is not restored even after expiration of time corresponding to the value of Time filter option, the station is passed to HARD_ERR (hard error).
 The Delay after error parameter determines how long after passing to HARD_ERR there will be no communication with the station.

 The parameters, dependent on the protocol, determine its behaviour during communication with this station.
 The parameters should be entered into the input field in the form: